 In its early stages, bowel cancer may have no symptoms.
 This is why screening is important to increase the chance of early diagnosis.
 However, many people with bowel cancer experience symptoms.
 These can include:

 - A change in bowel habits, such as diarrhoea, constipation, or smaller, more frequent bowel movements.

-- a change in appearance of bowel movements (e.g. narrower stools or mucus in stools).
+- A change in appearance or consistency of bowel movements (e.g. narrower stools or mucus in stools).

 - A feeling of fullness or bloating in the abdomen or a strange sensation in the rectum, often during a bowel movement.

 - A feeling that the bowel hasn’t emptied completely after a bowel movement.

 - Weakness or fatigue.